Drakulix/fireplace/README.md

 ## Contributing

-Pull requests, feature requests, bug reports, everything contribution is highly appreciated, but please note, that I do this in my free time and your request maybe be given a very low priority and postproned for quite some time.
+Pull requests, feature requests, bug reports, every contribution is highly appreciated, but please note, that I do this in my free time and your request maybe be given a very low priority and postponed for quite some time.
 The best way to participate is start hacking on the codebase.
 I will give my best to answer any questions related to documentation and the core library as quickly as possible to assist you!
 A window manager sounds like a pretty complicated project, but most of the hard work is already done by the underlying `wlc` library!
-So believe me when I say: "its not that hard" :)
+So believe me when I say: "it's not that hard" :)

 Please also make sure to read through [CONTRIBUTING](https://github.com/Drakulix/fireplace/blob/master/CONTRIBUTING) for some very basic constraints to follow